VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart2Chapter02.md

 `mWidget` structure provides a hwnd data member, which is window sentence handle associated with the window object.
-Users can directly use the sentence handle to call corresponding MiniGUI `API`.
+Users can directly use the sentence handle to call corresponding MiniGUI API.

 ### Event Handler